Inedo/inedo-docs/BuildMaster/ci-cd/continuous-integration/server/source-control.md

 show-headings-in-nav: true
 ---

 BuildMaster is designed to continuously deliver your applications and components from source code to production by integrating with the source control system(s) you are already using.
-Unlike monolithic CI/CD platforms like Azure DevOps or GitLab, BuildMaster works with any combination of source control tools or project hosting.
+Unlike monolithic CI/CD platforms like Azure DevOps or GitLab, askjdflkasjdlfkjalsdkfjlBuildMaster works with any combination of source control tools or project hosting.

 Source control integration in BuildMaster works a bit differently than dedicated Continuous Integration servers like Jenkins or TeamCity.
 With BuildMaster, you can: